E-mail services for the CSE department are provided by Google and managed by OEC or ITS depending in who you are and what year you started:

 "@cs" E-mail aliases

-Some CS people have CAMPUS_USERNAME@cs.ucsd.edu E-mail aliases as well.
-These are partly legacy, but if you desire an address like this OEC can set this up.
-There is a caveat with any campus alias like this however, and that is that mail delivery does have to go through an additional layer of processing (@cs addresses are actually aliases at ucsd, so the mail is first delivered to the campus servers and then sent back out to your @eng account which is served by google) which can, at times, lead to delivery delays.
+You may see that some CS people have CAMPUS_USERNAME@cs.ucsd.edu E-mail aliases as well.
+These are mostly legacy.
+Note that with any campus alias like this, mail delivery has to go through an additional layer of processing (@cs addresses are actually aliases at ucsd, so the mail is first delivered to the campus servers and then sent back out to your @eng account which is served by google) which can, at times, lead to delivery delays.

 Generally, these aliases are discouraged.